roho1445/Round-Robin-Algorithm/README.md

 ```shell
 TODO
 ```
 The program was programmed in C and made use of the TAILQ structure defined in sys/queue.h.
+A queue was implemented with TAILQ to line the processses up and run them in a "First Come First Out" order.
+A quantum length is specified and the programs are run for the duration of the quanum length before the CPU cycles to the next process on the queue.
+The program runs all the input processes until all the processes are completed.

 ## Running